 VSBLTY ANNOUNCES THIRD QUARTER 2022 FINANCIAL RESULTS

-/EIN News/ -- Philadelphia, PA, Nov.
+Philadelphia, PA, Nov.
 29, 2022 (GLOBE NEWSWIRE) -- VSBLTY Groupe Technologies Corp.
-(OTCQB: VSBGF) (CSE: VSBY) (Frankfurt 5VS) (“VSBLTY”), a leading software provider of security and retail analytics technology, today announced its revenue for the third quarter of 2022 was $.8 million (USD), which is a 53% percent increase over Q3 of 2021.
+VSBGF VSBY (Frankfurt 5VS) ("VSBLTY"), a leading software provider of security and retail analytics technology, today announced its revenue for the third quarter of 2022 was $.8 million (USD), which is a 53% percent increase over Q3 of 2021.
 For the first nine months of 2022 revenue is $5.3 million, which is a 459% percent increase for the same period last year.

 VSBLTY technology provides enhanced customer engagement and audience measurement using machine learning and computer vision.
 Its industry leading VisionCaptor™ and DataCaptor™ software combine motion graphics and interactive brand messaging with cutting-edge computer vision measurement and insights.
 VSBLTY's AI driven software Vector™ provides enhanced facial recognition that is crucial to strengthening today's security requirements when recognizing weapons or suspicious persons in a crowd.